RV Living Off-Grid on Arizona's BLM Land

 RV Camping at Quartzsite With Solar Power

-Styles of RV living range from luxury motor homes in RV resorts to living off the grid in modest RVs in wilderness areas.
-Like pioneers in their covered wagons, thousands of RVers head to Quartzsite, Arizona, to spend their winters RVing off the grid.
+Styles of RV living range from luxury motorhomes in RV resorts to living off-grid in modest RVs in wilderness areas.
+Like pioneers in their covered wagons, thousands of RVers head to Quartzsite, Arizona, to spend their winters RVing off-grid.
 While they may live in more luxury than their predecessors, RVers who stake out a little temporary home in the desert around Quartzsite are still pioneers in their own way.

-They come to the Arizona desert to set up camp in dispersed camping areas managed by the Bureau of Land Management (BLM), and often live off the grid (known as boondocking) without hookups to utilities, water or sewer for three to six months.
+They come to the Arizona desert to set up camp in dispersed camping areas managed by the Bureau of Land Management (BLM), and often live off-grid (known as boondocking) without hookups to utilities, water or sewer for three to six months.
 A six month permit costs less than a week at a moderate private campground.

 Bargain Camping on Arizona's BLM Land